Cycling Cindy in her very own wonderland vs. the rough India-mode

-Forests are naturals not seen for a very long time, and I feel a strong desire to be in Mother’s abundance.
+Forests are naturals not seen for a very long time, and I feel a strong desire to be in God’s natural abundance.
 I was planning on cycling to Australia when the turning wheel of events changed and being in a Dutch national park where wild camping can costs me as much as €300 fine -I am told by three kids- I take the risk.

 Risks?
 Stress is everywhere!
 In cycling most definitely too…

 Talking about risks, cycling is not without stress.
 I have come to definite conclusion that stress is about to be everywhere.
 Stating I have a stress free life is non-sense: I need to find the correct route (ridiculous in the Netherlands), I need to find a supermarket in time (even more ridiculous), I keep looking out for camp-spots, long before I start camping and I get stressful when I do not approach a forest around 17.30 PM.
 I even get stressed about the dead slow continuation in the Netherlands (because we have too many cycle paths and too many directions, too many roads, too many red lights, too many crossroads, too many of too much).
 Yet cycling frees the mind, even on a pathetic stretch of 10 kilometers.

 My mother finds it scary that I am camping in the woods, but it is far from.
 Stealth camping is safe: who knows I am there?
 Will a rapist really start searching his victim in the dense forest?
 I choose tracks grown with grass and moss, I leave the fresh trotted tracks behind me and am only half a kilometer away from the road yet far into the woods.
 People walking with their dog think they’re into nature but hardly ever leave the beaten track.